hugshoney/barnaclebot/README.md

 ## Credit
 - [Telebot](https://github.com/tucnak/telebot/) `MIT License`.
 Telegram bot framework that I use in this project.
 - [Urban Dictionary](https://www.urbandictionary.com/).
-I use their API to get definition of sland word.
+I use their API to get definition of slang word.
 - [(unofficial) Google Dictionary API](https://dictionaryapi.dev/).
 I use this for `/mean` and `/synonym` command.
 - [Type.fit](https://type.fit/).
 I ~~steal~~ use their API to get random quotes.